googleads/google-publisher-tag-samples/samples/display-rewarded-ad/README.md

 practice, it is the responsibility of the publisher to implement their own interface to accomplish these tasks.

+Important: Before you display a rewarded ad, you must comply with the [policies for ad units that offer rewards][admanager_hc_rewarded_policy] and obtain user consent.

 ## Usage notes

 *   **To ensure an optimal user experience, rewarded ads are only requested on